MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-information.md

 :::image type="content" source="media/copilot-opportunity-summary.png" alt-text="Screenshot of a Copilot opportunity summary in Dynamics 365 Sales.":::

-The opportunity summary includes the following information, if the information is available in the account record:
+The opportunity summary includes the following information, if the information is available in the opportunity record:

 - **Basic information**: Estimated revenue, estimated close date, key contact, and account name.
 - **Key information**: How long the account has been associated with your organization, the total value of closed opportunities, the most recently closed opportunity, progress on the most recent opportunity, the contact at the account with the most opportunities, and other AI-generated information.